-Read soon discovered that retired life was boring, so he got a job at JCPenny working as a janitor for another decade.
+Read soon discovered that retired life was boring, so he got a job at JCPenney working as a janitor for another decade.
 He retired from that job in 1997.

 Through it all, Ronald lived a very modest life.
 Modest to the point where most people around Dummerston just assumed he was homeless.
 It wasn't an unreasonable assumption judging by the ragged clothing Ronald wore every day.
 Most of his clothes were so ragged that he held them together with safety pins.
 Ronald spent most of his days wandering town in those ragged clothes, looking for downed trees he could chop into firewood and then sell from a public park.